raspberrypilearning/astro-pi-mission-zero/en/step_4.md

 - Check that your list is surrounded by `[` and `]`
 - Check that each colour variable in the list is seperated by a comma.

-My image does not appear
+My image does not appear:
 - Check that your `sense.set_pixels(image)` is not indented

 --- /task ---